 It is not the case in conventional farming, you can use the soil only once.
 As I have told you earlier, I have built a setup in my balcony and I get fresh vegetables from it every week.
 So, just imagine the power of Hydroponics.
 This is one of the biggest advantages of hydroponics.

 The soil is not used hence, no soil related problems:

 Well, the definition of hydroponics says that it doesn’t require soil.
-If plants are grown in soil, it solves the nutrition aspect of plants but soil also brings many problems.
-These problems can sometimes be so big that it can give you nightmares.
+If plants are grown in soil, it solves the nutrition aspect of plants but soil also brings many problems such as unwanted weeds, pests etc. These problems can sometimes be so big that it can give you nightmares.
 Hydroponics, therefore, has this biggest advantage which makes it very popular.

 Recycling of water helps us save a lot of water:

 Water supplied to the plants is circulated again and again.
 So, the water is conserved.
 When we water the plants that are grown in soil, some water is consumed by the plants the remaining gets percolated in the soil.